ctrlcccv/ctrlcccv.github.io/content/code-en/2025-06-23-javascript-hoisting/index.md

 **Practice Challenge:** Build a simple user registration form validator that demonstrates proper variable scoping.
 Use `const` for validation rules, `let` for changing state, and implement proper error handling that showcases block scope benefits.

-Next up, we'll dive into **JavaScript Closures** – another fundamental concept that will elevate your React development skills.
-With your solid understanding of hoisting and scope, closures will make perfect sense!
+Next up, we'll explore **[JavaScript Function Expressions vs Function Declarations](/code-en/2025-06-25-function-expression/)** – understanding the critical differences that will make you a more confident developer.
+With your solid grasp of hoisting behavior, you'll now be able to predict exactly how different function definition patterns behave in your code!

 What's your experience with hoisting been like?
 Have you encountered any tricky bugs that this article helped clarify?
 I'd love to hear about your "aha!" moments or any additional questions in the comments below.
 Your experience could help fellow developers avoid the same pitfalls! 🚀